danbev/migrate/README.md

 First we need to build the _module_ project:

-    ./gradlew mod
+    ../gradlew mod
-This command will produce a directory named _user-modules_ in the _target_ directory.
+This command will produce a directory named _user-modules_ in module/_target_ directory.
 Copy this directory to your servers home directory:

     cp -r user-module /path/to/as7
 The last thing to do is to make AS7 aware of this custom modules directory.
 You may have noticed that there is directory named _modules_ in the servers home directory.
-This is where all the pre-installedmodules that are shipped with the server are stored.
+This is where all the pre-installed modules that are shipped with the server are stored.
 To avoid mixing our custom modules and make upgrading easier we will use a different directory.
 To accomplish this we need to update the standalone.sh or standalone.bat file:

      -mp \"$JBOSS_HOME/modules\":\"$JBOSS_HOME/user-modules\" \
+Notice that _standalone.sh_ contains two entries for the modules path argument (mp).
+It is the first one that is used in this example and the updated section should look like this:

+     # Execute the JVM in the foreground
+      eval \"$JAVA\" $JAVA_OPTS \
+         \"-Dorg.jboss.boot.log.file=$JBOSS_HOME/standalone/log/boot.log\" \
+         \"-Dlogging.configuration=file:$JBOSS_HOME/standalone/configuration/logging.properties\" \
+         -jar \"$JBOSS_HOME/jboss-modules.jar\" \
+         -mp \"$JBOSS_HOME/modules:$JBOSS_HOME/user-modules\" \
+         -logmodule "org.jboss.logmanager" \
+         -jaxpmodule javax.xml.jaxp-provider \
+         org.jboss.as.standalone \
+         -Djboss.home.dir=\"$JBOSS_HOME\" \
+         "$@"

 Now we only need to add this dependency to our ejb project.
 Open _ejb/build.gradle_ and 'se.rl.util:1.0' as a dependency:

     attributes 'Dependencies': 'org.apache.log4j,se.rl.util:1.0'